lateralblast/oort/README.md

   - Can be used in conjunction with [sice](https://github.com/lateralblast/sice) script to update firmware
 - Create a local repository of patches

+Issues:

+- MOS login is slow (up to 20s) as it has to wait for javascript
+  - Where possible files are cached locally so they don't need to be fetched each time
+- To determine the download URL for firmware patches a MOS login is required
+  - This is because the ARU number needs to be retrieved in order to generate the URL

 License
 -------